JADES and BlackTHUNDER: rest-frame Balmer-line absorption and the local environment in a Little Red Dot at z = 5: Physical properties

 \subsection{The host galaxy}

 We do not attempt to measure the stellar mass of \target.
 The usual uncertainties about the stellar mass of LRDs \citetext{\citealp{wang+2024a,wang+2024b}; \citetalias{juodzbalis+2024b}; \citealp{setton+2024,ma+2024}} are compounded by the presence of \interlop and of its UV-bright spiral arm (Fig.~\ref{f.ifsimg}).
-Besides, two other LRDs have been confirmed to have time-variable\footnote{We note that the prevalence of time variability among LRD is debated, with NIRCam studies of large samples of LRDs showing no time variability \citep{zhang+2025}.} rest-frame optical continuum \citep{ji+2025,naidu+2025}, implying that the AGN dominates the optical continuum, from which stellar masses are usually inferred.
+Besides, two other LRDs have been confirmed to have time-variable\footnote{We note that the prevalence of time variability among LRDs is debated, with NIRCam studies of large samples of LRDs showing no time variability \citep{zhang+2025}.} rest-frame optical continuum \citep{ji+2025,naidu+2025}, implying that the AGN dominates the optical continuum, from which stellar masses are usually inferred.
 With the interloper contaminating the UV, we have no handle on the stellar SED.

-From the narrow-line width we can estimate the galaxy dynamical mass, following the approach outlined in \citet{ubler+2023} and \citet{maiolino+2024}.
+Assuming virial equilibrium, we can estimate the galaxy dynamical mass from the galaxy size and from the narrow-line width, following the approach outlined in \citet{ubler+2023} and \citet{maiolino+2024}.
 We adopt the calibration of \citet{vanderwel+2022}, with S\'ersic index $n=4.5$, projected axis ratio $q=0.44$, and $\re = 210$~pc (Table~\ref{t.size}).
 We correct the observed narrow-line velocity dispersion $\sigma_\mathrm{n} = 49\pm2~\kms$ upward by 0.2~dex, following the calibration of \citet{bezanson+2018} that converts gas velocity dispersions to stellar values.
 With these numbers, we obtain $\log(\mdyn/\Msun) = 9.1$~dex, which we also use as an upper limit on the stellar mass.
 The large uncertainties on $q$ and \re translate into uncertainties on \mdyn of order 0.1~dex.
 For comparison, the virial calibration from \citet{stott+2016} gives $\log (\mdyn/\Msun) = 8.6$, meaning that our dynamical mass is dominated by systematics.
-We remark that within a factor of 2, \mdyn of \target is comparable to the stellar mass of the satellite \satlarge (Section~\ref{s.sats.ss.mstar}).
+We remark that within a factor of 2, this \mdyn of \target is comparable to the stellar mass of the satellite \satlarge (Section~\ref{s.sats.ss.mstar}).
+Conversely, using the NIRSpec \OIIIL-inferred size we obtain $\log(\mdyn/\Msun) = 10.1$~dex \citep[9.2~dex using][]{stott+2016}.
+For the \citet{vanderwel+2022} calibration, the 1-dex increase is due to the combination of 4.5-larger \re, plus differences in $q$ and $n$.
+For both NIRCam and NIRSpec, significant departures from virial equilibrium would probably over-estimate \mdyn.